 In addition to the size and type of breast implants, you will also need to consider the shape you would like for your augmentation.
 The two shapes to consider are round and teardrop.
 Round breast implants are just like they sound, with precisely symmetrical sphere-shaped implants.
 Teardrop breast implants are a bit different in that they better copy the shape of a natural breast, with a narrower top and fuller bottom.

-To learn more about breast augmentation of all available shapes, types, and sizes, schedule a consultation with Dr. Russo.
+To learn more about breast augmentation of all available shapes, types, and sizes, schedule a consultation with Boston breast augmentation expert, Dr. Russo.
 This will allow him to conduct an exam, review your medical history, discuss your concerns, and create a customized plan for what you want to be done.
 The best candidates for breast augmentation are not nursing, not pregnant, not experiencing breast growth, in good health, and are nonsmokers.

 Your surgery for breast augmentation is an outpatient procedure, so you should be able to return home afterward.

 You will be under general anesthesia during surgery, so you will first need to recover from that before being released to return home.
-During surgery, Boston breast augmentation provider, Dr. Russo will use the customized plan he made for you to make incisions in your breasts.
+During surgery, Boston breast implants provider, Dr. Russo will use the customized plan he made for you to make incisions in your breasts.
 He will insert the implants, place them, and then either fill them or shape them.
 Once done, the incisions will be sutured closed.
 Generally speaking, it can take up to two hours from start to finish for your breast augmentation.

 It is normal for our patients to feel slight discomfort and tightness in the chest area.
 Patients are provided with oral medication to help manage the pain.
 Our Boston breast augmentation patients will be asked by our team to wear special garments to help stabilize the new breasts.